ldynia/archcolider/4.ADRs/006 Zero trust architecture.md

 ## Consequences

-Applying such an approach will add complexity to communication within one domain between modules and not obvious for many developers.
-In turn it allows for proper separation of communication between modules and readiness for extracting modules as services.
+Applying such an approach will add complexity to communication between modules within the same domain.
+This may not be obvious to many developers.
+In turn, it allows for proper separation of communication between modules and readiness for extracting modules as services.

-Suggested approach will require involving identity service and increase complexity of internal logic within still monolithic services, but simplify further scaling with dedicated services.
+The suggested approach will require involving identity service and increase the complexity of internal logic within monolithic services, but simplify further scaling with dedicated services.

-Some optimization within monolithic modules will be required while modules incorporated.
+Some optimization within monolithic modules will be required when modules are incorporated.

 ## Reference